 We have defined a unified framework for viewpoint selection and mesh saliency based on an information channel between a set of viewpoints and the set of polygons of an object.
 A new viewpoint quality measure, the viewpoint mutual information, has been introduced to quantify the representativeness of a view and has been used to compute viewpoint stability, to select the N best views and to explore the object.
-From the inversion of the information channel, we have defined both the information and the saliency associated with each polygon, and we have also calculated the saliency of a viewpoint.
+From the reversion of the information channel, we have defined both the information and the saliency associated with each polygon, and we have also calculated the saliency of a viewpoint.
 Finally, the viewpoint mutual information has been extended by incorporating the saliency as an importance factor.
 Many experiments have demonstrated the robustness of our approach and the good behavior of the proposed measures.

-There are many research issues that are worth exploring.
+There are many issues of future research worth exploring.
 First, we plan to extend our viewpoint framework to indoor scenes.
-Second, we wish to analyze how our saliency approach can guide the object exploration.
-Third, we will investigate the incorporation of importance (for example, obtained from saliency or lighting) to the input distribution.
+Second, we wish to analyze how our saliency approach can operate at multiple scales and can guide the object exploration.
+Third, we will investigate the integration of importance (for example, obtained from saliency or lighting) to the input distribution.
 Fourth, we will explore how the best viewpoint selection can be fine-tuned with other perceptual characteristics such as stability.
 Finally, the mutual information of the viewpoint information channel can also be interpreted as the viewpoint-based shape complexity and could be used for object recognition tasks.